Ivo-Balbaert/The_Way_to_Jai/book/15_Looping with while and for.md

 # Chapter 15 - Looping with while and for

 Often we need to repeat a block of code a number of times (a for-loop) or as long as a condition is true (a while-loop).
-Looping is also often called _iterating_.
+Looping is also often called _iterating_, especially when you loop over the values of a data-structure.

 ## 15.1 While loop
 See *15.1_while.jai*: